nafarlee/git-good/README.md

 VCS seeks to alleviate this by offering simple abstractions on top of this project diff business that work at scale.

 Someone who is not familiar with VCS might assume this is only useful for a project wide 'undo history'.
-However, in practice, using VCS, and Git successfully means treating it much more like a supportive function than just an undo button.
+However, in practice, using VCS, and git successfully means treating it much more like a supportive function than just an undo button.

 ## What are the benefits?